nicolasdb/docker-learning-journey/levels/level1-basics.md

 ## Network Node Stabilization

-Configure a web server container that can serve content and maintain state across restarts.
+Search for Nginx image and configure a web server container that can serve content and maintain state across restarts.

 - [ ] Container running with persistent storage
 - [ ] Port mapping correctly configured